dstremur/streblog/content/posts/Instinct_MI_50.md

 However, I did not have great luck with it, instead resorting to the detailed installation.
 This is the preferred method for most people.
 I won't go over every step of the installation, you can refer to AMD's detailed instructions. [^1]

-I'm just sharing the eventual command, which installs ROCm and additional libraries.
-I strongly recommend to reading through all the options under
-`amdgpu-install --list-usecases` and selecting the one's that you need.
+Therefore, I won't share any 'one' command and instead strongly advise you to read through all the options under `amdgpu-install --list-usecases` and selecting the one's that you need.